OpenText Document Management

-OpenText Content Server is the core content repository and foundational document management technology for the OpenText Enterprise Content Suite, giving control over documents and business content across the enterprise by securing and storing it througout its lifecyle.
+OpenText Content Server is the core content repository and foundational document management technology for the OpenText Enterprise Content Suite, giving control over documents and business content across the enterprise by securing and storing it throughout its lifecycle.

 Your foundational investment in Content Server will allow you to:

 - Implement and track good corporate governance practices and reduce the risk of non-compliance

 - Improve employee productivity through faster and easier information retrieval